NBA playoffs resume Saturday as sides detail new commitments

 “We’re all hurt, we’re all tired of just seeing the same thing over and over again and everybody just expects us to be OK just because we get paid great money,” Paul said.
 “We’re human, we have real feelings and I’m glad that we got a chance to get in a room and talk with one another and not just cross paths and say good luck in your game today.”

-All 13 teams remaining in the post-season scheduled practice Friday, though some declined to speak with reporters.
+All 13 teams remaining in the post-season scheduled practice Friday — the anniversary of the 1963 March on Washington for Jobs and Freedom, as Paul noted — though some declined to speak with reporters.
 Games are to resume Saturday.

-During meetings among players and with coaches and owners, players discussed the need to go beyond words and create more actions, which were detailed in a joint statement by the league and the NBPA.

-Team owners who also control their arena property will work with local officials to turn the building into a voting location for the 2020 general election to allow for safe, in-person voting.

 Play stopped Wednesday when the Milwaukee Bucks didn’t take the court for their playoff game against Orlando, showing their frustration with the police shooting of Jacob Blake in Wisconsin and acts of racial injustice.

-Games were postponed the last two days before a meeting between owners and players Thursday in which an agreement to resume was reached.
+Games were postponed the last two days, during which players met among themselves and with coaches and owners before an agreement to resume was reached.

+“The key to this thing is that I think we all needed to take a breath," Clippers coach Doc Rivers said.
+"We needed a moment to breathe.
+It’s not lost on me that George Floyd didn’t get that moment.
+But we did and we took it.
+And the players took it, and they got to refocus on the things that they wanted to focus on outside of their jobs.”

+High on that list is voting, mentioned frequently in a joint statement by the league and the NBPA.

 Paul said he'd never seen anything like the events of the previous days during his 15 years in the league.
 He also spoke with Blake's father.